Pitch clock: Major League Baseball

-In the 2023 inaugural season for the rule there were 1,048 violations: 747 by pitchers, 286 by hitters, and 15 by catchers.
-In the 2024 season there were significantly fewer: 602 total; 465 by pitchers, 133 by batters and four by catchers.
+In the 2023 season, the first to use the rule, there were 1,048 violations: 747 by pitchers, 286 by hitters, and 15 by catchers.
+In the 2024 season there were significantly fewer: 602 total; 465 by pitchers, 133 by batters and 4 by catchers.
 The Houston Astros led MLB teams with 35 pitch clock violations and the Washington Nationals' Kyle Finnegan led individuals with 11.

 Other leagues

 The Japan Amateur Baseball Association (part of the Baseball Federation of Japan) which organizes most Japanese adult baseball outside Nippon Professional Baseball and its minor league teams, decided to adopt the pitch clock after MLB's success in 2023 Spring Training.

 KBO League introduced the pitch clock system in the 2025 season.

 Pitch clock and injuries

 Data regarding the effect of the pitch clock on injuries is limited.
-But a 2024 study concluded that the rate of injuries decreased significantly after the MLB pitch clock was introduced in 2023.
+A 2024 study concluded that the rate of injuries decreased significantly after the MLB pitch clock was introduced in 2023.
 The authors noted that the 2023 season saw a statistically significant decrease in total injuries, undisclosed injuries and torso injuries, but that there was no statistically significant difference in the number of elbow injuries suffered by pitchers compared to the 2021 or 2022 seasons.